Rental Registry Program (RRP)

 ADUs and JADUs that do not share bathing facilities with the primary unit count towards the total number of units on a property.

-Do I need to register my units if I own three or more residential rental units spread across various one- or two-unit properties?
-No. If you own multiple one- or two-unit rental properties, you do not need to register these units at this time.
+Do I need to register my units if I own three or more rental units across various one- or two-unit properties?
+No, if you own multiple one- or two-unit rental properties, you do not need to register these properties and units at this time.
 You only need to register units located on a property with three or more residential rental units.

 REGISTRATION PROCESS